 - Meat is often the highest dollar ingredient in a recipe.
 Plan a meatless meal such as beans and rice, or replace half the meat in dishes such as chili, meatloaf or burger patties with beans, lentils or chopped vegetables.
 Eggs, one of the least expensive proteins, is another option.
 Hard-cook them for snacks and salads or scramble with vegetables.

 - Plan to use highly perishable items — such as fish and seafood, salad greens, berries and fresh herbs — early in the week, and save more hearty items for later in the week.
 Enjoy leftovers for lunch or create new meals from leftover ingredients.
 Cooked meat and vegetables can be revamped in a casserole, pizza, taco or a frittata such as this Mushroom Spinach Frittata.

 Orange Cabbage Slaw

-This is a super easy salad.
+This cole slaw is a super easy and economical salad.
 The orange sweetens the deal because cabbage can run on the bitter side.
 Cabbage is sweeter the sooner you use it, but it’s heartiness makes it last much longer than most lettuce and salad greens, giving you more time to use it.
 Red or green cabbage will work in this recipe, but red cabbage has six times the antioxidants as green.
 Slice in the food processor, on a mandolin or with your trusty chef’s knife.
 I like it cut into thin slices.